lumagateinc/Resource-Scheduler/docs/Partners.md

 The purpose of the partner program for the Resource Scheduler for Microsoft Azure is to enable partners to:

 - Play an active role in helping customers save money through recommending and configuring the Resource Scheduler.
-- Maintain a more active role with in the process, receiving a copy of product announcements, like feature updates.
+- Receive early announcements product announcements, such as new features and updates.
 - Receive access to special offers on Resource Scheduler you can share with prospective customers.
 - Access to e-mail product support.

+If you are a systems integrator focused on Azure, the Resource Scheduler partner program is intended to help you round out your professional services with complementary software every Azure customer can use.

 [back to ToC](#table-of-contents)

 ## Program Conditions<!-- omit in toc -->

-Partners agree to abide by the conditions outlined in the registered partner agreement, which you will receive via email. **Complete the registration details below to receive a copy of the partner agreement.**
+Partners agree to abide by the conditions outlined in the registered partner agreement, which you will receive via email. **Complete the registration as described below to receive a copy of the partner agreement.**

 [back to ToC](#table-of-contents)